andrew-edwards/empirical-dyn-mod/README.md

 **allcatch2015-16.xlsx** - catch data, see readMe tab for details.

+We haven't yet looked into this data set.

-## Ideas and notes stemming from 16/9/16 meeting (Andy Edwards, Carrie Holt, Sue Grant)
+## Ideas and notes stemming from initial meeting

+Andrew Edwards, Carrie Holt, Sue Grant, 16 Sept 2016

 Emprical Dynamical Modelling approach looks promising.
 We don't fully understand it yet, particularly the math.
 Also need some more testing and examples to be convinced.